How to Get Smooth Skin: Top Dermatologist Recommendations

 One of the best ways to do this is to start with all-natural rose water before beginning your post-cleanse care.
 On the body, leave skin damp before applying lotion.
 Doing this can help you avoid needing too heavy of a moisturizer.
 Watch out for witch hazel - it may reduce redness and help some people’s skin, but can actually increase redness and inflammation in others.

 Only use moisturizers according to your skin type and ones filled with healthy ingredients that nourish.
-If skin still feels dry after application, you may want to add a hydrating serum before moisturizer, a heavier cream, or even a top layer of a skin oil or a balm all over the face or on dry areas.
+If skin still feels dry after application, you may want to add a hydrating serum before moisturizer, a heavier cream, or even a top layer of skin oil or a balm all over the face or on dry areas.
 If your skin feels goopy long after application, get a lighter lotion.

 How to Protect Skin